scottshotgg/express/README.md

 <br>
 <br>

-> Building on the above example:
+> Expanding on the above example:
 <br>
-Commas to delineate elements from one another aren't required but should be used at your own descretion of verbosity.
+Delineatiation of elements from one another using commas isn't required but should be used at your own descretion of verbosity.
 <br>
 The spacing also doesn't matter, but *readable* code does.
 <br>